-- Verification of Rent is only valid if the renter can provide 12 months canceled checks that has been paid timely to his or her landlord or 12 months bank statements showing that the exact rent amount has been transferred to the landlord’s bank account.
+- Verification of Rent is only valid if the renter can provide 12 months canceled checks that have been paid timely to his or her landlord

-- If the renter has been renting the property from a registered property management company, then a verification of rent form completed and signed by the property manager can be used in lieu of canceled checks and/or bank statements.
+- If the renter has been renting the property from a registered property management company, then verification of rent form completed and signed by the property manager can be used in lieu of canceled checks and/or bank statements

-- All FHA manual underwriting files will require verification of rent and those who cannot provide VOR cannot get an approval on a manual underwrite.
+- All VA and/or FHA manual underwriting files will require verification of rent

 FHA Loan After Bankruptcy And Foreclosure

-Borrowers can qualify for a FHA Loan after a bankruptcy, foreclosure, deed in lieu of foreclosure, and short sale, however, there are mandatory waiting period after bankruptcy and foreclosure to qualify for a FHA Loan as well as other mortgage loan programs.
+Borrowers can qualify for an FHA Loan after bankruptcy, foreclosure, deed in lieu of foreclosure, and short sale, however, there is a mandatory waiting period after bankruptcy and foreclosure to qualify for a FHA loan as well as other mortgage loan programs.

-- There is a two year mandatory waiting period of 2 years after a Chapter 7 Bankruptcy discharged date to qualify for a FHA Loan.
+- There is a two year mandatory waiting period of 2 years after a Chapter 7 Bankruptcy discharged date to qualify for an FHA Loan

-- A FHA borrower can qualify for a FHA Loan with no waiting period after a Chapter 13 Bankruptcy discharged date but if the Chapter 13 Bankruptcy discharge has been seasoned for less than 2 years, then it needs to be a manual underwrite.
+- If the Chapter 13 Bankruptcy discharge has been seasoned for less than 2 years, then it needs to be a manual underwrite

-- There is a three year mandatory waiting period to qualify for a FHA Loan after the recorded date of a foreclosure or deed in lieu of foreclosure.
+- There is a three-year mandatory waiting period to qualify for an FHA Loan after the recorded date of a foreclosure or deed in lieu of foreclosure

-- The three year waiting period starts from the actual recorded date where the borrower’s name has been transferred out of the deed and/or date of the sheriff’s sale and not the date where the homeowner has surrendered the property to the lender.
+- The three-year waiting period starts from the actual recorded date where the borrower’s name has been transferred out of the deed

-- There is a three year waiting period to qualify for a FHA Loan after the date of a short sale.
+There is a three-year waiting period to qualify for an FHA Loan after the date of a short sale.

 Late Payments After Bankruptcy And Foreclosure